damianStrojek/damianStrojek/README.md

 📚 In technical high school, I co-authored [3 books intended for students of CS-related courses](https://www.empik.com/szukaj/produkt?q=damian%20strojek&qtype=basicForm).
 They were published in Polish and English.

-🥅 2023 Goals: Obtaining OSCP by the end of summer break.
+🥅 I am currently in the process of obtaining my OSCP.

 🎃 Proud owner of eJPT, AZ-900, SC-900, and CompTIA Security+.